 - your child has nausea and vomiting or a headache

-Showers might make the pain worse so gentle bathing in lukewarm water is better.
+Showers might make the pain worse so gentle bathing in cool or tepid water is better.
 It’s best to avoid using soap on the area of the burn.

 For healthy development, your child needs to have a small amount of exposure to the sun.
 This can be as little as 10-15 minutes per day.
 Your child’s skin burns much more easily than adult skin, so taking care in the sun is important to prevent sunburn.

-Slip on some clothing to protect your child from the sun.
+Slip on clothing to protect your child from the sun.
 Try to cover as much skin as possible.

-Seek some shade.
+Seek shade.
 Keep out of the sun’s UV rays by staying in the shade.
 Look for areas of dark shade, and try to avoid UV rays that might be reflected from nearby objects – for example, windows.